Heating Innovations Limited

-The H5 panel has been developed so that a solid fuel appliance could be linked into a central heating system with a ground or air source heat pump, enabling both to provide energy to heat the hot water, under floor heating and/or radiators.
+The H5 panel has been developed so that a solid fuel appliance can be linked into a central heating system with a ground or air source heat pump, enabling both to provide energy to heat the hot water, under floor heating and/or radiators.

-When the solid fuel appliance and the ground or air source heat pump are run together the H5 panel goes into link up mode.
-The energy from the ground or air source heat pump is passed into the return pipe work of the solid fuel appliance, which continues to lift the temperature and then passes it on to serve the heating system.
+When run in tandem (link up) the energy from the ground/air source heat pump is passed into the return pipe work of the solid fuel appliance, which continues to lift the temperature and then passes it on to serve the heating system.
+The panel makes full use of both appliances efficiently and does not waste any energy and is therefore more cost effective.

-In this mode when the flow temperature has reached the desired level the solid fuel appliance takes priority and switches off and closes down the pipe work from the ground or air source heat pump.
+In link up mode, when the flow temperature has reached the desired level the solid fuel appliance takes priority, switching off the ground/air source heat pump and also closing the circuit to the heat to prevent heat being wasted.

 Either of the appliances can be used separately to run the system and the one that is not firing or working remains cold.